djanyreason/PortfolioPage/README.md

-This repository is a single page React app website to display web development projects in my personal portfolio.
+This repository is a single page React app website to display web and mobile development projects in my personal portfolio.

 The project is built in React, and uses Redux for state management.
 It does not interface with a backend, but it is structured as if it could do so were there a backend server running to supply the portfolio project data.